bufbuild-ru/docs/docs/configuration/v1/buf-lock/index.md

 :::

-::: warning Warning
+::: tip Note
-As the file itself notes, `buf.lock` should never be hand-edited, as it's the result of actually resolving the dependencies.
+This file has a `v2` configuration available.
+See the [v2 `buf.lock` reference](../../v2/buf-lock/) and the [migration guide](../../../migration-guides/migrate-v2-config-files/) for details about the new configuration and migration instructions.
 :::

 ### `deps`